petarmihaylov/node-raas/README.md

   -l, --printCreds
       Print the credentials.
 Useful when ensuring flag input is processed correctly.
-As a best practice, credentials should be surrounded in double-quotes.
+As a best practice, credentials should be surrounded in double-quotes and any special characters for your conssole escaped.
+(Ex: ! should be \! in bash.)

   -p, --password=password
       (required) Password for the provided username.
+Be sure to escape any special characters for your command line.
+(Ex:
+      ! should be \! in bash shells.)

   -u, --username=username
       (required) Username of user or service account.
-User is required for pulling UKG Time Management data.
+Employee User is required for pulling UKG Time Management data.

   -v, --verbose
       Output raw request/response combination for failing requests.